 It is possible to benefit from simplified customs declaration procedure where certain details can be skipped (subject to permission by the customs authorities).
 These details must be submitted in the form of a supplementary declaration within a period of 10 days.

 Some goods may only be marketed in Germany if they comply with certain conditions regarding ingredients, materials or technical specifications.
 The TARIC database shows whether any limitations or restrictions exist.
-However, actual import bans only apply to a tiny number of goods.
+Actual import bans only apply to a miniscule number of goods.

 Different authorities are responsible for the granting of approvals or licences, depending on the nature of the goods.
 Please refer to the responsible institution websites, for instance: